June 12th, 2023

 Scientific evidence suggests that the younger you are when you take a substance, the more likely you are to develop an addiction.
 Around 76% of adolescents needing rehab treatment

 reported early-onset substance use (under the age of 15).

 Lack of connection

-Those that are born into difficult family situations, don’t make friends or lack a bond with siblings are more likely to develop connections with the feeling of euphoria than those with strong relationships.
+Those born into difficult family situations, find it difficult to make friends, or lack a bond with siblings, are more likely to start abusing substances.

 Mental health disorders